thanmayee07/MediatorDesignPatternDemo/README.md

 - Orders are routed to the appropriate processor.
 - Real-time order status updates are provided.
 - Error handling ensures robustness.

+# Environment
+The project builds and runs with Visual Studio Community 2022.